AVietCong/Vicky3-Econ-Sandbox/README.md

 - As a user, I want to be able to click on a building and see its balance.
 - As a user, I want to be able to remove buildings from my construction queue.
 - As a user, I want to be able to view a report of price changes in my market.
+- As a user, when I choose to quit the application, I have the option to save or not save the state of the sandbox to file
+- As a user, I want to have the option to load a file or start a new environment when I start the application.

 [^1]: https://store.steampowered.com/app/529340/Victoria_3/